 These earphones are dynamic and make music sound lively.
-They’re fun all-round, and that you can get greater tonal fidelity in the bass from a non-wireless pair at the price doesn’t slap you around the face.
+They’re fun all round, and while you can get greater tonal fidelity in the bass from a non-wireless pair at the price, the SoundSport Wirelesses don't come off badly in the comparison.

 While the SoundSport Wirelesses don’t have the stellar insight of some earphones at this price, they are among the best-sounding wireless in-ears.

 Bose has managed to craft a sound signature with no glaring flaws: no harshness, good detail and no clear focus on one part of the frequency spectrum that might turn some of you off.

 Solid dynamics make the music sound lively too: it’s not just down to the fun bass.